DevDiana/DevDiana/README.md

 ## About me

-Minas Gerais and lover of technology, I am 24 years old and already work as a Freelance Programmer.
+Mining and technology lover, I'm 24 years old.

-I live in the south of Minas Gerais and i do higher education in Systems Analysis and Development.
+I live in the South of Minas Gerais and do higher education in Systems Analysis and Development.
 I want to be a great professional in this area that is dominated by men.

-I like to read articles about technology, and Spend my spare time acquiring new knowledge, always trying to make a difference.
+I like to read articles about technology, and I spend my free time acquiring new knowledge, always trying to make a difference.

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/diana-regina20/)](https://www.linkedin.com/in/diana-regina20/)